GunnerJnr/stream-three-final-project/README.md

-# DOCUMENTATION FOR STREAM 3 FINAL PROJECT - THE DJANGO SITE
+# DOCUMENTATION FOR STREAM 3 FINAL PROJECT

 ## Table of Contents